 Some people may have a little insight into God’s words, but none of them trust their feelings; they are deeply afraid of falling into negativity.
 Thus, they have always alternated between joy and sorrow.
 It is fair to say that the lives of all people are filled with grief; to take this a step further, there is refinement in the daily lives of all people, yet I can say that no one gains any release in their spirits each day, and it is as if three great mountains are pressing down on their heads.
-Not one of their lives are happy and joyous all the time—and even when they are a little happy, they are simply trying to keep up appearances.
+Not one of their lives are happy and joyous all day long—and even when they are a little happy, they are simply trying to keep up appearances.
 In their hearts, people always have a sense of something unfinished.
-Thus, they are not steadfast in their hearts; in life, things feel empty and unfair, and when it comes to the belief in God, they are busy and are short on time, or else they don’t have the time to eat and drink God’s words, or are incapable of eating and drinking God’s words.
-Not one of them is at peace, and lucid, and steadfast in their hearts.
+Thus, they are not steadfast in their hearts; living in this way, things feel empty and unfair, and when it comes to the belief in God, they are busy and are short of time, or else they do not have the time to eat and drink God’s words, or do not know how to eat and drink God’s words properly.
+Not one of them is at peace, lucid, and steadfast in their hearts.
 It is as if they have always lived beneath an overcast sky, as if they live in a space without oxygen, and this has led to the confusion in their lives.
 God always speaks straight to people’s weaknesses, He always strikes them at their Achilles’ heel—have you not clearly seen the tone with which He has spoken throughout?
 God has never given people the opportunity to repent, and He makes all people live on the “moon” without oxygen.
-From the beginning until today, the surface of God’s words has exposed the nature of man, yet no one has clearly seen the substance of these words.
+From the beginning until today, outwardly God’s words have exposed the nature of man, yet no one can clearly see the substance of these words.
 It appears that by exposing the essence of man, people come to know themselves and thus come to know God, yet this is not the path in substance.
 The tone and greater depth of God’s words show a clear difference between God and man.
 In their feelings, this makes people unconsciously believe that God is unreachable and unapproachable; God brings everything out into the open, and it seems that no one is capable of returning the relationship between God and man to how it used to be.
-It is not hard to see that the aim of all God’s utterances is to use words to topple all people, thereby accomplishing His work.
-This is a step of God’s work.
+It is not hard to see that the aim of all God’s utterances is to use words to “topple” all people, thereby accomplishing His work.
+These are the steps of God’s work.
 Yet this is not what people believe in their minds.
-They believe that God’s work is approaching its climax, that it is approaching its most discernible effect so as to conquer the great red dragon, which is to say, making the churches thrive, and no one having conceptions about God incarnate, or else all people knowing God.
-Yet let us read what God says: “In people’s minds, God is God, and is not easily engaged with, while man is man, and should not easily become dissolute … and as a result, they are always humble and patient before Me; they are incapable of being compatible with Me, for they have too many conceptions.”
-From this can be seen that, regardless of what God says or what man does, people are totally incapable of knowing God; because of the role played by their essence, no matter what, they are, at the end of the day, incapable of knowing God.
+They believe that God’s work is approaching its climax, that it is approaching its most discernible effect so as to conquer the great red dragon, which is to say, making the churches thrive, with no one having notions about God incarnate, or else all people knowing God.
+Yet let us read what God says: “In people’s minds, God is God, and is not easily engaged with, while man is man, and should not easily become dissolute … and as a result, they are always humble and patient before Me; they are incapable of being compatible with Me, for they have too many notions.”
+From this it can be seen that, regardless of what God says or what man does, people are totally incapable of knowing God; because of the role played by their essence, no matter what, they are, at the end of the day, incapable of knowing God.
 Thus, God’s work will end when people see themselves as the sons of hell.
 There is no need for God to unleash His wrath on people, or to condemn them directly, or to ultimately sentence them to death in order to conclude His entire management.
-He merely shoots the breeze at His own pace, as if the completion of His work is incidental, something accomplished in His spare time without the slightest effort.
-From the outside, there appears to be some urgency to God’s work—yet God hasn’t done anything, He does nothing but speak.
+He merely engages in small talk at His own pace, as if the completion of His work is incidental, something accomplished in His spare time without the slightest effort.
+From the outside, there appears to be some urgency to God’s work—yet God has not done anything, He does nothing but speak.
 The work among the churches is not of the same great scale as in times gone by: God does not add people, or expel them, or lay them bare—such work is too trivial.
 It seems as if God is of no mind to do such work.
 He merely says a little of what He ought to, after which He turns around and disappears without trace—which, naturally, is the scene of the completion of His utterances.
 And when this moment arrives, all people shall awake from their slumber.
 Mankind has slumbered for thousands of years, he has been in a sopor throughout.
 And for many years, people have been rushing hither and thither in their dreams, and they even cry out in their dreams, incapable of speaking of the injustice within their hearts.
 Thus, they “feel a little melancholy in their hearts”—but when they awaken, they shall discover the true facts, and exclaim: “So this is what’s going on!”
 Thus it is said that “Today, most people are still fast asleep.
 Only when the kingdom anthem sounds do they open their sleepy eyes and feel a little melancholy in their hearts.”

-b.
-Qingtian: This term is used to refer to a righteous judge in the imperial time.
+a.
+Qingtian: This term is used to refer to a righteous judge in the imperial time of China.